HuanYin94/map_compression/Readme.md

 __output:__ saliency evaluation saved in txt files ina folder

 * `mergeCloudForSaliency`
-merge the saliency and sub-maps into a whole map __input:__　 map, trajectory and saliency files
+merge the saliency and sub-maps into a whole map
+__input:__　 map, trajectory and saliency files
 __output:__ one global map with saliency evaluation

-## Results

 ## License